-Conflict is not the exception, it is the norm; it is familiar to everyone.
+Conflict is not the exception, it is familiar to everyone.
 Conflicts have meaning and purpose.
 When disputants understand this meaning, they have an opportunity to understand their own goals better and find nondestructive means of achieving them.

-Perhaps the easiest way for a campus community to assist in the resolution of conflict is to advocate for its early and peaceful expression, not waiting until it has escalated and can no longer be avoided before taking action.
+The easiest way for a campus community to assist in the resolution of conflict is to advocate for its early and peaceful expression, and not waiting until it has escalated and can no longer be avoided before taking action.

 The campus community can demonstrate its willingness to share responsibility for conflict resolution by making available to persons in conflict, a team of competent and trained mediators who volunteer to work with other members of the Virginia Tech community.
 However, the mediators must always place the responsibility on the disputants for the actual expression and resolution of the conflict.
-By establishing a new program, like a mediation services center on campus, the community is maintaining a vital mechanism for the direct expression and reduction of conflicts.
+By having a Conflict Resolution program, the community is maintaining a vital mechanism for the direct expression and reduction of conflicts.

 The mediation process can be used to model respect for diversity and may help provide a space where disputants can learn to understand, respect, and accept differences.